clemsos/writings/_quora/2012-08-03-Are-there-any-tastypie-tutorials-for-newbies-on-the-web.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Are there any tastypie tutorials for newbies on the web? - Quora
+    Are there any tastypie tutorials for newbies on the web? - Quora
 ---